 You may be wondering how many cluster topics and pillar pages you should create.
 While you do want to get a good amount of content out there to your readers, you also want to make sure that your content is high quality.

-Creating high-quality content in as many pillar pages as makes sense for your products and service is key.
-If you have five products or services, making cluster content around these five is a good strategy whether that is where your company stops or if you keep going is up to you.
+Creating high-quality content in as many hubspot pillar pages as makes sense for your products and service is key.
+If you have five products or services, making keyword cluster content around these five is a good strategy of keyword cluster whether that is where your company stops or if you keep going is up to you.

 Creating content that is easy to read and navigate will allow you to optimize content for your readers and give them a better experience when they come to visit your site.

 Internal linking is an important part of a strategy with pillar pages and cluster content.
-The whole thought behind effective B2B SEO strategy is having a cluster of in-depth, long tail keyword focused content that links back to your long form pillar page content.
+The whole thought behind effective B2B SEO strategy is having a cluster of in-depth, long-tail keyword focused content that links back to your long-form content pillar template page.
 If you leave out interlinking, you are going to miss out on the main benefits of this strategy.